ljang0/videowebarena/README.md

 pip install gdown
 gdown --id 17DwmsM7KzBWyz1BN1aq7NHDvgcTIrCgx
 ```
-then move all videos to the media folder
+then move all videos to the media folder.